malaybaku/VMagicMirror/docs/pages/english/get_started.md

 - `Sensitivity [dB]`: Specify plus value when the microphone input is too small, to obtain good result for lipsync.
 - `Show Volume`: Turn on to see the input volume.
 Adjust `Sensitivity` such that, the volume bar is green and sometimes red during talking.
 - `Track Face`: Select webcam to track your head motion
-- `High Power Mode`: Get more quick face tracking result, while getting higher CPU load.
-In v1.5.0 it is an experimental feature.
+- `High Power Mode`: Get more robust face tracking result, while getting higher CPU load.
+Available from v1.7.0 (beta ver is in v1.5.0-v1.6.2).
 - `Enable image based hand tracking`: Turn on to use camera image based minimal hand tracking.

 </div>